If you’re strapped to a tight budget, I think the Celestron PowerSeeker is one of the best telescopes you can get for the money.

 The optical tube is well made and may be the telescope’s saving grace when it comes to performance and value.
 Although it does lack the bells and whistles of higher-end telescopes, it is significantly cheaper and offers decent value with an 80 mm aperture and f/11 ratio.

 With these specs, there is some apparent aberration, but it’s not a deal breaker for those looking for casual use.
-As a relatively lightweight model, it’s ideal for taking out to multiple locations to get a better picture of the night sky.
+As a relatively lightweight model, I feel it’s ideal for taking out to multiple locations to get a better picture of the night sky.
 Looking for Jupiter’s Galilean moons and Saturn’s rings is easily done, and views of these bodies are in clear focus.

 Included in the package is a 1.25” erect image diagonal that allows for terrestrial viewing.
 The diagonal is an Amici unit made from plastic, so it will result in noticeable chromatic aberration when viewing bright and high-contrast objects.

 Unfortunately, there is nothing special about the included accessories.
 In fact, most are made of plastic and do not provide justice to the optical tube in maximizing its full potential.
-To make the most of it, you’ll have to replace these accessories with something better which means more of an investment.
+To make the most of it, in my opinion you’ll have to replace these accessories with something better which means more of an investment.

 Probably the only useful accessory is the 20 mm Kellner eyepiece that provides 45x magnification.
 The 4 mm Ramsden eyepiece with 225x magnification is too much.
 With an actual maximum magnification of 189x (according to Celestron), both the 4 mm and all-plastic 3x Barlow lens would be rendered useless on an 80 mm scope.
 Then there’s the question of optical quality with the included accessories which should speak for itself if it’s listed as a con.